Your all-inclusive safari cost includes many details such as transport, accommodation, activities & more.

 The exchange rate is good and your guide can help you in making such purchases and tipping your servers.

-If you have thought about an African safari to see gorillas or witness the great migration among other wonderful experiences, feel free to talk to us.
+If you have ever thought about a safari to see gorillas or witness the great migration among other wonderful experiences, feel free to talk to us.
 We would love to hear from you and our in-field experience could at the very least answer some of your questions.
 In the best-case scenario, we plan your epic trip and share our passion with you.

 Send us an email via the contact form or browse some of our safari packages to see what interests you – and the conversation can start there.